Lady Godiva (song)

-"Lady Godiva" is a popular song originally recorded and released in 1966 as a single by British pop duo Peter and Gordon.
+"Lady Godiva" is a popular song originally recorded and released in early 1966 as a single by Paul Jones.
+British pop duo Peter and Gordon subsequently recorded it.
 Though it only made it to No. 16 in the UK, it became one of the duo's greatest successes in the United States, rising to No. 6 in December 1966.

 Content

 The song is a music hall-style number which frivolously references the legend of Lady Godiva, re-imagining it in the modern day: a film director from Hollywood witnesses her legendary ride (with "her long blonde hair" obscuring her breasts and other private parts) and recruits the lady to star in his movie.
 It is revealed in the third verse that he directs pornographic films, thus attracting a seemingly large crowd who are "craning their necks" to see the lady.